The application process for 2017/18 halls of residence will open on Monday 16 January 2017.

 The university endeavours to accommodate the needs of students with disabilities.
 In order to assist the accommodation office with specific requirements, we encourage you to initially contact one of our disability advisers.
 Call 01242 714541 or email

-If you are a new international postgraduate student entering your studies at the university who has firmly accepted their offer, and you have completed the online halls of residence application process by 12 August 2016, you will be eligible.
-Otherwise, find more accommodation information for international postgraduate students.
+If you are a new international undergraduate or postgraduate student entering your studies at the university and you have firmly accepted your offer and completed the online halls of residence application process by Friday 11 August 2017, you will be guaranteed halls of residence.